 The more people you have, the more compelling a cabana is to book.
 If you have 6-8 guests, the price per person makes the choice far more reasonable.
 If you can split the cost between two families, then you really have a great value.

-23. Where should you eat at Perfect Day at CocoCay?
+23. Where should you eat lunch at Perfect Day at CocoCay?